dotnet/coreclr/src/debug/ee/amd64/gen_amd64InstrDecode/README.md

 For the `Primary` map this is simply the encoded opcode from the instruction shifted left by 4 bits.

-For the #D Now `NOW3D` map this is simply the encoded immediate from the instruction shifted left by 4 bits.
+For the 3D Now `NOW3D` map this is simply the encoded immediate from the instruction shifted left by 4 bits.

 For the `Secondary` `F38`, and `F39` maps this is the encoded opcode from